dsletten/OnLisp/tables.md

    symbol).
 Consequently they carry the risk of conflicts in modification as do all global mutable values.

-4. Hashtables
+4. Hash Tables
-   Finally, Common Lisp provides built-in hashtable support.
-Hashtables furnish efficient retrieval and update for large tables with many entries.
-While it's true that Common Lisp does not define a convenient literal syntax for hashtables as some languages do (e.g., Ruby:
+   Finally, Common Lisp provides built-in hash table support.
+Hash tables furnish efficient retrieval and update for large tables with many entries.
+While it's true that Common Lisp does not define a convenient literal syntax for hash tables as some languages do (e.g., Ruby:
    `{:a => 1, :b => 2, :c => 3}`), this is a somewhat spurious complaint for three reasons.

-    First, while a hashtable implementation of a dictionary is warranted for a large number of key/value pairs, an association list is actually a better choice for a smaller dictionary.
+    First, while a hash table implementation of a dictionary is warranted for a large number of key/value pairs, an association list is actually a better choice for a smaller dictionary.
     And alists have an even simpler literal representation: `((:a 1) (:b 2) (:c 3))`.
-Moreover, a dictionary large enough to justify a hashtable would not be initialized by a literal value embedded in source code.
+Moreover, a dictionary large enough to justify a hash table would not be initialized by a literal value embedded in source code.
 The values would come from a file or database.
 This is the same in Common Lisp as with any other language.

-    Second, if absolutely necessary, it is simple to define a reader macro to add new syntax to Common Lisp to allow hashtable literals.
+    Second, if absolutely necessary, it is simple to define a reader macro to add new syntax to Common Lisp to allow hash table literals.
 One could adopt the syntax of Clojure maps, for
     example: `{"pung" 1 "foo" 2 "bar" 3}`
     (This still does not address the _printable_ representation as opposed to this _readable_ representation.)